 - The Bill of Rights initially had 12 proposed amendments.
 One concerned the number of constituents for each Representative.
-The other addressed compensation of Congressman.
-Neither were ratified.
+The other addressed the compensation of Congressman.
+Neither was ratified.

 - In 1992, compensation of Congressman was ratified 203 years later and is now the 27th amendment.

 - The Bill of Rights is displayed in The Rotunda of the National Archives Building in Washington, DC.